-• Long-term sustainability of the QA program: The QA program has been supported by the IFC and World Bank through the Lighting Africa, Lighting Asia and Lighting Pacific programs, and it will continue to be supported by the IFC and World Bank in the context of the Lighting Global program for the next two years.
+• Long-term sustainability of the QA program: The QA program has been supported by the IFC and World Bank through the Lighting Global, Lighting Africa, and Lighting Asia programs, and it will continue to be supported by the IFC and World Bank in the context of the Lighting Global program in the near future.
 Other organizations such as the U.S. Department of Energy and GIZ have also provided funding for specific quality assurance related activities.
 However, the market need for trusted and reliable information about product quality will continue well beyond current commitments from these institutions.
-During the next two years, Lighting Global must therefore determine a strategy and business model that will help ensure that effective quality assurance services are maintained on a sustainable basis beyond the end of the program.
+Over the coming year, Lighting Global must therefore determine a strategy and business model that will help ensure that effective quality assurance services are maintained on a sustainable basis beyond the end of the program.

 - Development of a long term quality assurance strategy [ongoing]: Lighting Global has been working to develop a long term strategy to institutionalize the quality assurance effort so that it can be sustained after current program support from IFC and World Bank ends in about two years.
 This effort has involved support and collaboration with partners such as the U.S. Department of Energy, Lawrence Berkeley National Laboratory, Navigant Consulting, and the International Electrotechnical Commission.
 It has also involved engagement with key industry stakeholders such as the Global Off-Grid Lighting Association (GOGLA). - One of our strategic partners, Global LEAP, has support efforts to develop a long term quality assurance strategy for the off-grid solar sector by funding a study carried out by Navigant Consulting titled, "Analysis of the Potential Future of the Lighting Global Quality Assurance Program."
-The work involved close coordination between Lighting Global, Navigant Consulting, and the Global Off-Grid Lighting Association (GOGLA).
-The document should be available for download soon on the Global LEAP website. - Analysis to date indicates a need to establish a trusted, reliable, and independent certification body that builds on the experience of the existing Lighting Global program.
-While work is ongoing, Lighting Global anticipates that a proposed preliminary framework and terms of reference for such an organization or consortium of organizations will be released in the near future. - Key steps that represent progress toward laying the foundation for a long term quality assurance framework have already been taken.
-These include: - Institutionalization of the quality assurance framework through the IEC in the form of IEC TS 62257-9-5, Edition 2.0. - Expanding and commercializing the testing framework, thereby increasing the options for manufacturers that seek testing services for their products. - Working to establish a strong working relationship with GOGLA in order to enable GOGLA to serve as a key conduit for industry input on matters related to quality assurance. - Additional important steps will be taken over the coming months and years.
+The work involved close coordination between Lighting Global, Navigant Consulting, and the Global Off-Grid Lighting Association (GOGLA). - O Analysis to date indicates a need to establish a trusted, reliable, and independent certification body that builds on the experience of the existing Lighting Global program.
+Through a rigorous application process, CLASP, an international NGO based in Washington, D.C., was selected to lead the quality assurance program in the coming years.
+The organization has extensive experience with standards and labelling for energy efficient appliances.
+Moreover, it has experience supporting the development of markets for off-grid appliances through programs such as the Global LEAP Off-grid Appliance Awards.
+The next years will serve as a transition period for the Lighting Global Quality Assurance Program.
+During this period, CLASP will begin to take a leadership role in management of the program, in collaboration with the existing Lighting Global team, the Global Off-Grid Lighting Association (GOGLA), and other partner organizations. - Key steps that represent progress toward laying the foundation for a long term quality assurance framework have already been taken.
+These include: - Institutionalization of the quality assurance framework through the IEC in the form of IEC TS 62257-9-5. - Expanding and commercializing the testing framework, thereby increasing the options for manufacturers that seek testing services for their products. - Working to establish a strong working relationship with GOGLA in order to enable GOGLA to serve as a key conduit for industry input on matters related to quality assurance. - Additional important steps will be taken over the coming months and years.